PhilipVigus/Learning-Notes/goal-tracking.md

 ### Wednesday

-- Goal - Continue working on the Gilded Rose project as suggested by my coack
+- Goal - Continue working on the Gilded Rose project as suggested by my coach
-	- Evidence - Readme write up and code
+	- Evidence - Made quite a lot of progress with this today.
+The code is looking a lot cleaner, and I've managed to refactor much of it into separate methods
 - Goal - Complete my goal-tracking before 6pm today so there is none left over for tomorrow morning
 	- Evidence - Completing the goal tracking
 - Goal - Brainstorm some blog ideas
-	- List
+	- Evidence - This didn't get done
 - Goal - Look at OO principles (polymorphism, inheritance and composition
-	- Evidence - In notes
+	- Evidence - This didn't get done
 - Goal - Attend process workshop
+	- Evidence - I attended, but really struggled.
+Initially there were technical problems with my first partner, so we had to give up.
+I eventually paired with someone else, but we didn't have much time.
+When I started, I went completely off the rails and my brain froze.
+I got into a deadend and didn't know how to get out.
+I got discouraged, anxious and eventually had to stop.
+I don't know how to get past the block, and will ask to work through a problem with a coach tomorrow.

+### Thursday

+- Goal - work through one of the process workshop questions with a coach
+	- Evidence
+- Goal - brainstorm some blog ideas
+	- Evidence
+- Goal - OO principles
+	- Evidence
+- Goal - Gilded rose
+	- Evidence
+- Goal - Think about my approach to pairing and the way I set myself up mentally beforehand
-	- Evidence - Attending
+	- Evidence